 - big stirring spoon and rubber spatula

-- soap mold, such as a loaf pan (Joel made one for me out of wood)
+- soap mold of some sort (Joel made one for me out of wood)

 - parchment paper for lining the mold

 Jan’s book also has a whole bunch of great natural homemade soap recipes.
 The recipe that I’m going to use today is one of the simpler ones, Calendula Soap.
 I love calendula and use it in many of my own homemade natural beauty products, like my herbal salve and calendula cream.
 It is great for the skin and is also a powerful healing herb, which is also why I use it in the salves and lip balms I make for Coco’s Herbals.

 Calendula Soap Recipe